-When a large population of people have a disease like Parkinson’s disease (PD), it’s essential to have accurate numbers of how many people have the disease, where they live and why they have it.
-This information helps researchers, healthcare professionals and even legislators determine how many resources should be allocated to addressing and treating a disease.
-Key terms, like incidence and prevalence, are often used when talking about who has PD.
+When a large population of people have a disease, like Parkinson’s disease (PD), it’s essential to have accurate numbers of how many people have the disease, where they live and why they have it.
+In our latest research initiative, we established the Parkinson’s Prevalence Project to determine a more accurate representation of people living with PD today through a study called the Parkinson’s Foundation Prevalence Project.

-In addition to finding the most comprehensive number to date, the new prevalence study sought to answer two main questions:
+The new study sought to answer two main questions:

 - Is the prevalence of PD uniform throughout North America or does it vary by study and/or geography?